aplteam/RumbaLean/README.md

 Most of the changes are actually performed by the "Make" workspace; only the changes required for finding the Conga DLLs are actually part of the fork.
 The reason for this is that this makes a comparison between the original Rumba project and RumbaLean much easier.

 The drawback of this approach is that the resulting "RumbaLean" workspace looks very different from the resulting project workspace.

+## Keeping RumbaLean in sync with Rumba

+There is a separate document HowToSyncWithRumba.md available that addresses this issue.